mhuckstepp/notxkcd/README.md

-# A fun project for a new way to read xkcd comics.
+# A fun project for a new way to read xkcd comics

 Loads random xkcd comics and allows for infinite scroll. jump to any # comic.